freesewing/freesewing/markdown/dev/reference/api/part/config/options/extend/en.md

 <Note>

 freesewing.org UI behavior:
+- Ordering is performed using an alphabetic, not numeric, sort.
+For example, `order` value "99" will be placed _after_ "100" because "1" comes before "9" alphabetically.
+However, "099" will be placed before "100", so using leading zeros can be helpful when using numbers as `order` values.
-- After they have been ordered using `order` attribute, if present, design options and menus are arranged in alphabetical order.
+- After they have been ordered using `order` attribute, if present, design options and menus are arranged in alphabetical order by their names.
-- The `advanced` menu, if present, is always ordered after all the other menus.
+- However, the `advanced` menu, if present, is always ordered to be the last menu, appearing after all the other menus.

 </Note>